HansZimmer5000/four-in-a-row/README.md

 ## TODOs

-The TODOs are seperated in three types.
+The TODOs are seperated in three types. <br>
-Must-Haves: Things that are important and are done asap.
+Must-Haves: Things that are important and are done asap. <br>
-Should-Haves: Things that are less important and should be done when time is existent.
+Should-Haves: Things that are less important and should be done when time is existent. <br>
-Nice-To-Haves: Things that are not important and maybe done when time is existent.
+Nice-To-Haves: Things that are not important and maybe done when time is existent. <br>

 -